bitilitos/fibonacci_sequence/README.md

 ## Capabilities
-This small program is able to calculate the nth Fibonacci number and the elapsed time to do the calculations.
-Theoretically 0 < n < 4294967295, limited by n:u32.
+This small program is able to calculate the nth Fibonacci number and the elapsed time to do the calculations.\n Theoretically 0 < n < 4294967295, limited by n:u32.
 However I've only tested up to n = 1 000 000.
 > The calculation algorithm of the 1000000th fibonacci element took 65.457878488s.